kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 * For more info on how the auto-export works, [details can be found here](https://retorque.re/zotero-better-bibtex/exporting/auto/)

-Since better BibTeX will auto generate citation keys, they can make it a little clumsy to find your paper, but the [Zotero LaTeX extension](https://marketplace.visualstudio.com/items/?itemName=bnavetta.zoterolatex) (bnavetta.zoterolatex) can fix that.
+Since better BibTeX will auto-generate citation keys, they can make it a little clumsy to find your paper, but the [Zotero LaTeX extension](https://marketplace.visualstudio.com/items/?itemName=bnavetta.zoterolatex) (bnavetta.zoterolatex) can fix that.
 * Note this extension uses `autocite` as its LaTeX citation command by default, which won't work with the `natbib` package (this is used in the example LaTeX project).
 You can change this to `cite`, or whatever command you need it to be, at `zotero.latexCommand` in VS Code's user settings.